 What is vaccine hesitancy?

 Although vaccines save lives, vaccine hesitancy — a tendency to avoid or put off getting a vaccine — affects all demographics, especially when a new vaccine enters the market.

 Institutional racism and historical inequities in health care may also play a role in vaccine hesitancy among African Americans and other people of color.
-Incidents of the medical establishment endangering the health or betraying the trust of Black patients and research participants have complicated the relationship between the medical community and people of color.
-A historic lack of diversity among health care practitioners and substandard services and care afforded to patients living with poverty can create enduring attitudes toward medical care.
+Incidents of the medical establishment endangering the health or betraying the trust of Black patients and research participants have complicated the relationship between the medical establishment and these communities.
+A historic lack of diversity among health care practitioners and substandard services and care afforded to patients living with poverty can create enduring negative experiences with medical care.

 COVID-19 VaccineGet information and updates from Johns Hopkins Medicine.